Natural Steps, Arkansas: Cotton farm

 One of the oldest running farms in Natural Steps is Moreland Farms.
 The family has been farming in the Natural Steps area since the 1870s.
 Cotton was the main cash crop when they first started their farming operation and as time went on they moved into soybeans.
-The farm, at one time, had a cotton gin, a blacksmith shop, a sawmill, and a commissary along the Rock Island Railroad, but were torn down in 1963.
+At one point the farm had a cotton gin, a blacksmith shop, a sawmill and a commissary along the Rock Island Railroad, but these were torn down in 1963.
 The commissary was destroyed in the early 1900s.
 The Moreland family still farms in the area today.

 The commissary was also used as the first post office for the area.
 The post office was established on September 6, 1880, with Dr. Duval as postmaster.
 However, the post office lasted only thirteen months, closing on October 3, 1881.
 A second post office was established on March 15, 1901, with Henry P. Clay as postmaster, succeeded in 1902 by Little Bart Moreland, in 1910 by Walter A. Nowlin, and in 1913 by Little Bart Moreland.
 The post office was discontinued on August 31, 1925, with Little Bart Moreland the last postmaster.

-Pinnacle Realty, Inc. was started in Natural Steps in 1974 and continues to sell real estate in the area.
-Their office is located off Highway 300.